bartdorlandt/convert_poetry2uv/README.md

 The layout might not be exactly to your liking.
 I would recommend using [Even better toml](https://marketplace.visualstudio.com/items?itemName=tamasfe.even-better-toml) in VSCode.
 Just open the newly generated toml file and save.
 It will format the file according to the toml specification.

 ## Caveats
-* If you were using the poetry build-system, it will be replaced by hatchling.
+* If you were using the poetry build-system, it is removed in the generated pyproject.toml.
 * if you had optional dev groups, the dev group libraries will be used, the optional flag is removed

 # Using as a tool